LucasSte/havina/README.md

 TODOS:

-1. Add language models other than BERT and instructions for other users to user their own models.
-2. Use spaCy sentencizer to segment large documents into sentences
+1. Use spaCy sentencizer to segment large documents into sentences